shintzehan/shintzehan/README.md

 Shin Tzehan, Electrical and Computer Engineer.

-# Interested in

 ## Languages

-Autism Spectrum, with over-sensory in listening and language, I've leart English and Japanese as Chinese native speaker.
+Autism Spectrum, with over-sensory in listening and language, I've learnt English and Japanese as Chinese native speaker.

-I tend to spell my name as Shin Tzehan instand of Xin Zhihan which is the pinyin scheme.
+I tend to spell my name as Shin Tzehan instant of Xin Zhihan which is the pinyin scheme.
 Because the X letter is pronounce Sh and the i in Zhi is a neutral vowel, with the later a in Han, the i in Zhi tend to slide to "e".

 ## Electrical and Computer Engineering